matplotlib/matplotlib/doc/users/interactive_guide.rst

 processed by python), but the figure windows will be responsive.
 Once the event loop is stopped (leaving any still open figure windows non-responsive) you will be able to use the prompt again.
-Re-starting the event will make any open figure responsive again.
+Re-starting the event loop will make any open figure responsive again.

-To start the event loop until all open figures are closed us `pyplot.show(block=True)`.
+To start the event loop until all open figures are closed use `pyplot.show(block=True)`.
 To start the event loop for a fixed amount of time use `pyplot.pause`.